gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

    (e.g. `SILInstruction`) and the values produced by defs (e.g. `SILValue`).
 This is needed to model values as having ownership and defs as not having ownership.
-The main implication here is that the two can no longer be implicitly convertable and the API must enforce this.
+The main implication here is that the two can no longer be implicitly convertible and the API must enforce this.

    b.
 Introducing a new value called a `ValueBundle` that enables multiple return values to be implemented using projection operations.